Does anyone read the fine print of an insurance policy? Not many!

 In general, homeowners insurance typically won’t cover damage caused by your negligence or lack of maintenance.

-This means if you have a problem in your home that you neglect to take care of and it eventually causes severe harm, you may not be covered.
+This means that if you neglect to address a problem in your home and it eventually causes severe harm, you may not be covered.

 Flooding and Water Damage

-One of the big perils that homeowners insurance doesn’t cover is certain water damage.
+One of the considerable perils that homeowners insurance doesn’t cover is certain water damage.
 A standard homeowners insurance policy doesn’t cover flood damage.

-In addition to flooding, homeowners insurance typically doesn’t cover disturbance incurred from other natural disasters like earthquakes (for which separate policies are also available) and landslides.
+In addition to flooding, homeowners insurance typically doesn’t cover disturbances incurred from other natural disasters, such as earthquakes (for which separate policies are also available) and landslides.

-Another type of disturbance that isn’t covered by basic homeowners insurance is water backup if wastewater reverses back into your home from an outside sewer system.
+Another disturbance not covered by basic homeowners insurance is water backup if wastewater reverses back into your home from an outside sewer system.

-An instance in which your homeowners insurance policy may cover water damage is if the destruction occurred because of a sudden accident.
+Your homeowners insurance policy may cover water damage if the destruction occurred because of a sudden accident.
 This could be harm from a burst pipe or washing machine hose breakage.

 You may also be covered for water damage from vandalism or extinguishing a fire.
 Mold is another tricky scenario because whether you’re covered will depend heavily on the cause of the problem.

-As a rule, mold damage is usually not covered, especially if it is a result of a lack of maintenance.
+Mold damage is usually not covered, mainly if it results from a lack of maintenance.

 High-Value Items

-When it comes to personal property, standard homeowners insurance won’t cover certain high-value items or collectibles unless you have additional endorsements for them.
+Regarding personal property, standard homeowners insurance won’t cover certain high-value items or collectibles unless you have additional endorsements.

-If you have a home-based business, your business property isn’t covered by homeowners insurance.
+Homeowner insurance doesn’t cover your business property if you have a home-based business.
 The same goes for any business liability issues.

-Other common things that are excluded from standard home coverage include pest destruction, rot, general wear and tear, and I.D. protection.
+Other common exclusions from standard home coverage include pest destruction, rot, general wear and tear, and I.D. protection.

-You would need landlord insurance to cover your rental property building and liability.
-Tenants would need renters insurance to cover their belongings.
+You would need landlord insurance to cover the building and liability of your rental property, and tenants would need renters insurance to cover their belongings.

 What to Know When Choosing